LEADING OFF: Astros vs Yanks, Musgrove returns to face Phils | Federal News Network

 BATTLE IN THE BRONX

-American League powerhouses square off when Aaron Judge and the New York Yankees host Jose Altuve and the Houston Astros in the opener of a highly anticipated four-game series.
+American League powerhouses square off when Aaron Judge and the New York Yankees host Yordan Álvarez and the Houston Astros in the opener of a highly anticipated four-game series.

-New York boasts the best record in the majors, and Houston is second to the Yankees in the AL standings.
-Both clubs already hold comfortable division leads, so this matchup could...
+New York (51-18) boasts the best record in the majors, and Houston (43-25) is second to the Yankees in the AL standings.
+Both clubs already hold double-digit division leads, so this matchup...

 READ MORE